cyberark/conjur-quickstart/README.md

-   _**NOTE: You must use the `docker compose down` command here rather than the `docker compose stop` in order to avoid having stale, ephemeral connection state in the Conjur container.
+   _**NOTE: You must use the `docker compose down` command here rather than the `docker compose stop` in order to avoid having stale, ephemeral connection state in the Conjur Open Source container.
 If you use the `docker compose stop` command here instead, you may see errors as described in the [`Failed to open TCP connection` error for Conjur login](#failed-to-open-tcp-connection-error-for-conjur-login) section below.**_